uodevclub/uodevclub.github.io/_posts/blog/2015-10-21-hacktownusa-faq.md

 ### Are there teams?
 How are teams formed?

 By all means, form a team!
-You can even come to the event with a predefined team!
-If you have your own idea for something to make, and want to work with others to build it, we'll have a carved out piece of time for people to pitch their idea and win over other developers.
+You can even come to the event with a team!
+If you have your own idea for something to make, and want to work with others to build it, we'll have time for you to pitch your idea and win over other developers.
 If you'd rather work on someone else's idea, that's perfectly OK - even encouraged!
 We'd prefer it if teams were kept to a maximum size of 5 - beyond that and it's hard to keep everyone busy with meaningful code work.

+If you're struggling to come up with ideas, check out this [blog post by Mashape.](http://blog.mashape.com/how-to-find-app-ideas-for-hackathons/)

 ### Is there any HackTownUSA swag?
 Prizes?